 Successful candidates from Guinea will be granted for a maximum of two years.
 All awards are contingent upon approval by the Fulbright Scholarship Board, availability of funds, and successful academic placement.

 Applications are considered in a transparent competition.
 The interview committee is comprised of qualified local representatives from the U.S. and host country.

-- Nominees should have a sufficient level of English proficiency to enable them to engage in full-time graduate level study in the U.S.
+- Should have a sufficient level of English proficiency to enable them to engage in full-time graduate level study in the U.S.

-- Nominees must meet the minimum scores on required standardized tests.
+- Must meet the minimum scores on required standardized tests.

-- Nominees should have a high motivation and a serious commitment to completing the program as scheduled and to returning home.
+- Should have a high motivation and a serious commitment to completing the program as scheduled and to returning home.

-- Nominees with no extensive or recent U.S. experience will be given preference.
+- Candidates with no extensive or recent U.S. experience will be given preference.

-- Local Employees Staff (LES) abroad employed by the State Department/United States Agency for International Development (USAID) are ineligible for grants during the period of their employment and for one year following the termination of employment.
+- Local Employees Staff (LES) employed by the State Department and affiliated agencies: United States Agency for International Development (USAID), Peace Corps, CDC are ineligible for grants during the period of their employment and for one year following the termination of employment.

-- TOEFL is required of all nominees; scores must be available when the application is submitted to A score of 90 on the IBT (Internet-based Test) is desirable; however, 80/100 is preferable.
+- TOEFL is required of all nominees; scores must be available when the application is submitted to IIE.
+A score of 90 on the IBT (Internet-based Test) is desirable; however, 80/120 is preferable.

 - GRE is required for candidates in all fields except law and business.
 Candidates should re–take the GRE if they are below the fiftieth percentile in any section.